mahmoudrezenaseri/Shopping-store/app/README.md

    ```
 2. Install NPM packages

-   Redirect to the API folder and run this command.
+   Redirect to the APP folder and run this command.

    ```sh
    npm install